 “Climate and resource protection through environmentally compatible collection and recycling of biogenic waste”

 The Conference is organized by German RETech Partnership in coordination with the German Biomass Research Centre (DBFZ), the University of Rostock and the German Agency for International Corporation (GIZ).
-The conference is funded by the export initiative from the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
+The conference is funded by the "Export Initiative Environmental Technologies" of the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety.

 Worldwide approximately 90% of the waste is still landfilled without any treatment, in which the components of organic waste amounts 50% to 70% the biggest percentage, and causes the most environmental problems.
 The sustainable recycling of biowaste and waste materials are part of the current topics of waste management besides plastic recycling and product responsibility, particularly in emerging and developing countries.

 An environmentally friendly recycling- and waste management contributes significantly to the climate and resource protection.
 An example the landfills are worldwide the third largest emitter of the greenhouse gas methane and other climate-relevant gases.
 These gases are generated through the degradation of organic substance in the deposit under exclusion of air.